OnyeijeBridget/OnyeijeBridget/README.md

 I’m always open to new ideas, feedback, or collaborations.
 Feel free to:

 ### Open an issue or pull request
-Reach out through [email or other contact info]
+Reach out through: bridget.onyeije@gmail.com

-Connect on [social media platforms like LinkedIn, Twitter, etc.]
+Connect on:

 ### Thanks for stopping by, and I look forward to collaborating with you! 🚀